ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-1.md

 With everything set up, you're ready to create your project!

 <p class="next-lesson">
-    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/2">Start Lesson 2: Creating Your Project!</a>
+    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/2">Start Step 2: Creating Your Project!</a>
 </p>